ahbnr/SessionTypeABS/evaluation/README.md

 * perf 5.3
 * GNU time 1.9

-For Arch Linux you can run the following command to install these dependencies:
+For Arch Linux, you can run the following command to install these dependencies:
 ```sh
 sudo pacman -S python python-pipenv perf time
 ```